nuitrcs/r-quick-text/readme.md

 # Quick Intro to Text Analysis in R

-This workshop is for SICSS-Chicago 2021
+These materials were created for SICSS-Chicago 2021

 ## Getting R Setup